-Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review and inspections the direction of the Member Development Working Group.
+Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review and inspections the media, complaints, partner organisations.
+Holding staff to account through regular performance reviews which take account of training or development needs Employees are formally appraised supplemented by 1 to 1s which incorporates an assessment of performance and training requirements.
+These are developed into a corporate training plan.
+Members are provided with appropriate training opportunities under the direction of the Member Development Working Group.
 Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing The Council has an appropriately staffed and qualified HR team, together with a range of policies to promote employee wellbeing as part of maintaining a productive workforce.

-The Cabinet (Executive) is responsible for overseeing the delivery of Council services and is held to account by the Council, and by Scrutiny Committees.
-Alongside internal challenge there is a wider public challenge including the media, complaints, partner organisations.
+The Cabinet (Executive) is responsible for overseeing the delivery of Council services and is held to account by the Council by Scrutiny Committees and by Standards Committee.
+Alongside internal challenge there is a wider public challenge including